MicrosoftDocs/cpp-docs/docs/dotnet/com-ptr-class.md

 ### Example

 This example implements a CLR class that uses a `com::ptr` to wrap its private member `IXMLDOMDocument` object.
-The `WriteDocument` functions uses `operator->` to call the `get_firstChild` member of the document object.
+The `WriteDocument` function uses `operator->` to call the `get_firstChild` member of the document object.

 ```cpp
 // comptr_op_member.cpp